 The best aspect of Upvoty is the ability to capture customer feedback in one place.
-You can do this with a customer feedback portal, where customers can leave their feature requests, bug reports and any general piece of feedback.
+You can do this with a customer feedback portal, where customers can leave their feature requests, bug reports, and any general piece of feedback.
 Moreover, it has product feedback boards that you can share with your customers or internally.
 The most important part - all feedback is centralized.

 This tool has quite a nice set of features, making it a pretty good choice for smaller companies with simpler products.
 However, it’s not perfect.

 The most affordable plan is not such a great deal when compared to some other products we’re about to mention.
 With 150 tracked users, you’re going to run out pretty quickly and you’ll be forced to upgrade to a higher tier at $39 per month.
-And at this price point, there are competitors with better and more features.
+And at this price point, there are competitors with more useful features.

 Want to collect all types of feedback in one place, then turn those items into roadmap entries and ultimately a changelog?
 FeedBear has everything you need to collect, manage and store your product feedback in one place.

 FeedBear lets you fully customize the way you collect feedback.
-It allows for custom design, your own custom domain, custom CSS code, custom branding, and statuses.
+It allows for custom design, your custom domain, custom CSS code, custom branding, and statuses.
 For the basic feedback board/roadmap combo, you can get started in as little as minutes.
 With some extra tinkering, you have a unique platform for feedback management.

-FeedBear does not have a lengthy signup process and if all you want to do is get upvotes, that's what you can do minutes after creating an account.
+FeedBear does not have a lengthy signup process and if all you want to do is get upvotes, that's what you can do in minutes after creating an account.
 Don't need a roadmap?
 No worries, you can just collect feedback and get upvotes.

-If you’re looking for an Upvoty alternative with improved features at a better price point, sign up for FeedBear today!
+If you’re looking for a Upvoty alternative with improved features at a better price point, sign up for FeedBear today!
 You can grab a free trial to see how much of an improvement it is - before committing to a paid plan.

 One of the most commonly mentioned Upvoty alternatives, Hellonext is a good choice for startups looking to get into the world of collecting feedback.
-Due to its nice array of features and competitive pricing, it’s worth considering as a better option than Upvoty, but see for yourself.
+Due to its nice array of features and competitive pricing, it’s worth considering as a better option than Upvoty but see for yourself.

-It has a pretty similar feature set: feedback boards, roadmaps and changelogs, with one addition - there’s a knowledge base feature as well.
+It has a pretty similar feature set: feedback boards, roadmaps, and changelogs, with one addition - there’s a knowledge base feature as well.
 Sharing a feedback portal is easy as you can provide your customers with a link.

-Announcements is a typical changelog that you can use separately from the rest of the features if you want to.
+An announcement is a typical changelog that you can use separately from the rest of the features if you want to.
 In short, if all you want to do is announce, you can use this aspect of the product entirely free.

 There is a completely free that allows you up to 20 ideas, which you’ll run out of in a matter of days.
 The number of tracked users is unlimited on the free plan as well, which is a nice change of pace compared to the rest of the entries on this list.
 If you want to jump to a paid plan, it’s $25 per month, which gives you up to 50 ideas and everything in the free plan.

-By far, the most expensive feature is the whitelabeling, which you can add to the Startup plan for an extra $100.
+By far, the most expensive feature is the white-labeling, which you can add to the Startup plan for an extra $100.
 Alternatively, just go for the most expensive plan at $149 and have everything included.

 Frill is an interesting option if you want to use it for free, but as soon as you start adding more feature requests and ideas, it shows its inferiority compared to the competition.

 Calling themselves the all-in-one feedback tool for every business, Sleekplan makes quite a big promise.
-To fulfill it, they offer feedback boards, roadmaps, changelogs and interestingly enough, satisfaction surveys - a feature that makes them stand out from the crowd.
+To fulfill it, they offer feedback boards, roadmaps, changelogs, and interestingly enough, satisfaction surveys - a feature that makes them stand out from the crowd.

 It all starts with a feedback board where you can collect feedback from your customers or your internal team, either anonymously or with their credentials.
-The feedback board can be hosted as an individual page with its own custom domain, look and feel, or as a widget that’s built on top of your website.
+The feedback board can be hosted as an individual page with its custom domain, look and feel, or as a widget that’s built on top of your website.

-It’s similar with roadmaps, you can embed them on the website or have them launch as fully independent pages.
+It’s similar to roadmaps, you can embed them on the website or have them launch as fully independent pages.
 There is some amount of customization available and you can easily connect your roadmaps to your feedback board and ultimately, your changelog.

 Where things get interesting is that Sleekplan also gives you NPS and CSAT surveys you can run on your website.
 If you want to collect more than just product feedback, this is a nice entry point without paying extra for survey software.